Generalised core partitions and Diophantine equations: Introduction

 \subsection{The atomic length: a new approach to core partitions}

 In previous work, the last two authors have introduced a statistic, called the \textit{atomic length}, defined on the Weyl group attached to a Kac-Moody algebra of given finite or affine type \cite{CG2022}.
-This approach, representation-theoretic by nature, enables us to define "cores" and their corresponding "size" in great generality and in a very natural fashion.
-Moreover, it was shown that these notions recover previous constructions in the literature \cite{GKS1990, Lascoux2001, STW2023} by specialising the parameters appropriately.
-For instance, one recovers the usual $(n+1)$-core partitions and their size by simply considering the type $A_n^{(1)}$ and the fundamental weight $\La_0$.
+This approach, representation-theoretic by nature, enables us to study cores in greater generality and in a very natural fashion.
+Moreover, it was shown that appropriate specialisation of the parameters defining the atomic length enables to recover previous constructions in the literature \cite{GKS1990, Lascoux2001, STW2023}.
+For instance, one recovers the usual $(n+1)$-core partitions and their size simply by considering type $A_n^{(1)}$ and specialising at the fundamental weight $\La_0$.

-In arbitrary type, specialising at $\La_0$ gives the so-called \textit{affine Grassmannian} elements, which we will therefore call "generalised cores" in what follows.
-This follows the philosophy of \cite{STW2023}.
-Actually, we will catch a glimpse of the relevance of the general $\La$-atomic length by focusing, in type $C_2^{(1)}$, on the other fundamental case $\La=\La_1$.
+In arbitrary type, specialising at $\La_0$ yields a statistic on so-called \textit{affine Grassmannian} elements, which we will therefore call \textit{generalised cores} in what follows.
+This is consistent with the philosophy of \cite{STW2023}.
+In this paper, it will be relevant to consider the more general $\La$-atomic length.
+For instance, in type $C_2^{(1)}$, specialising at the fundamental weight $\La=\La_1$ will be particularly fruitful.

 In \cite{CG2022}, much of the study focused on Kac-Moody algebras of \textit{finite} types.
 This culminated in an analogue of the famous Granville--Ono theorem \cite{GO1996} for all finite Dynkin types.
 The case of \textit{affine} Kac-Moody algebras was initiated, but not extensively investigated.